DhirajBobby/Leetcode/README.md

-This repository includes obsidian notes I maintain which include Leetcode questions and solutions along with useful Python notes for DSA.
+This repository includes obsidian notes I maintain which include LeetCode questions and solutions along with useful Python notes for DSA.